-The Law Society’s Competition Section is pleased to announce that its annual formal dinner and Horsfall-Turner essay prize awards will take place on Wednesday 28 November.
+The Law Society’s Competition Section is pleased to share Professor Whish’s keynote speech and the photographs from the 2018 formal annual dinner and Horsfall-Turner essay prize award ceremony.

-He is the co-author with David Bailey of Competition Law, 8th edition 2015 (OUP) and the author of many other books, articles case-notes and book reviews on aspects of international competition law and policy.
+He is the co-author with David Bailey of Competition Law, 9th edition 2015 (OUP) and the author of many other books, articles case-notes and book reviews on aspects of international competition law and policy.
 He is also a member of the Brexit Competition Law working group.

 The Horsfall-Turner annual essay competition is designed to encourage young lawyers to develop an interest in European law.
 It is open to all trainee solicitors and paralegals working at law firms or in-house legal departments in organisations with an office in the UK.

 This competition had two prizes: first prize was a cheque for £1,000 and two highly commended prizes of £250.
 All winners are invited to the Competition Section dinner and awards, where they receive their prizes.